 These groups come together to support each other, discuss challenges and goals, and share ideas.
 It helps new hires meet new people and get valuable exposure to leaders.

 An effective employee onboarding process will engage new hires and help them feel recognized and appreciated, creating an accepting working culture where people can grow.

 Employees want recognition — even if they’re new to your organization

 - 44% of employees have left their job for new ones due to a lack of recognition

-- Over 9 out of ten HR professionals believe recognition and rewards improve employee retention
+- Over nine out of 10 HR professionals believe recognition and rewards improve employee retention

 - 37% of new hires feel recognition is important and it will encourage them to work better